louisejones101/Radstone-livery-stables-Milestone1/README.md

 ### Typography

 The fonts for this project were imported from Google Fonts (link in credits).
-The fonts chosen were libre-baskerville for the main text on the site, Lato for the headings and Oswald for the small titles.
+The fonts chosen were Libre-baskerville for the main text on the site, Lato for the headings and Oswald for the small titles.
 All three of these fonts are easy to read and spaced nicely.

 <br>